admhpr/oversight/content/notes/on-culture.md

 * groups perform better if group members feel safe
 * familiarity and connection creates safety
 * study took different teams and gave them a diffcult task
-* they placed a negative person there who would try to bring the project to a stand stilll
+* they placed a negative person there who would try to bring the project to a stand still
 * in most cases the behavior was contagious
 * one group evaded the `bad apple` by being positive and warm
 * shows that we perform best if we are given belonging cues that bolster our perceptions of safety